 Within the application, you will find an online diary that can be used to track the different symptoms and manifestations of ADHD.
 The application allows you to stay organized, keeping track of different therapies, medication plans, and other health-related information.
-You can use it to set up reminders for medication intake and doctor/therapy appointments, thus ensuring the necessary adherence.
+You can use it to set up electronic reminders for medication intake and doctor/therapy appointments, thus ensuring the necessary adherence.

 At the end of each month, you will be given a report, which can be used to assess your progress.
 The doctor or therapist can greatly benefit from this information, relying on the recorded data to adjust your treatment plan accordingly.
 For teenagers or adults, the application can serve as a personal diary, allowing you to record emotions, feelings, and thoughts about life with ADHD.
 Thus, it serves as an excellent tool for emotional release.

 The application is constantly improved by a team of specialists so that it permits the effective management of a complex condition such as ADHD.
 It is a useful tool for students, children and parents alike, with a user-friendly interface.